m4d3bug/m4d3bug.github.io/source/_posts/hello-kickstart+pxe.md

 - "RHEL 7 "
 ---

-In this post, I am going to markdown how I tested the unattended kickstart installation in vm15.
+In this post, I am going to markdown how I tested unattended kickstart installation in vm15 by using PXE.

 And we need to run the following service on the same machine: TFTP, DHCP & httpd.